omidtavakoli/GymondoSubscriptionTask/README.md

 # Gymondo Subscription Project

-This is a project for multi binary subscription project with hexagonal architecture
+This is a project for multi binary subscription project with hexagonal architecture and Repository Pattern

 Please for database migration refer to the documentation in [db](db/README.md).